 Etymology

-The native range of Portulacaria afra is from Eastern Cape northwards into Eastern Cape, Eswatini, KwaZulu-Natal, Mpumalanga, and the Limpopo province and further north into Mozambique.
+The native range of Portulacaria afra extends from the Eastern Cape northwards into KwaZulu-Natal, Mpumalanga, and the Limpopo provinces of South Africa, as well as Eswatini, and further north into Mozambique.
 It grows in warm situations on rocky outcrops and slopes.

 Portulacaria afra is a densely branched succulent shrub or small tree with glossy green, opposite leaves on brittle, reddish-brown branches that mature to a wood grey color.
 It can grow up to 16.4 feet (5 m) tall.
 Its branches are initially fleshy but become woody as they age.
 The succulent leaves are obovate, measuring up to 1 inch (2.5 cm) in length and 0.6 inches (1.5 cm) in width.

-The plant produces small, rosy pink to mauve flowers in dense clusters on terminal branches in late spring or early summer in its native habitat, but flowering is rare in cultivation.
+In its native habitat, the plant produces small, rosy pink to mauve flowers in dense clusters on terminal branches in late spring or early summer, but flowering is rare in cultivation.
 The fruits are translucent, glossy, pink, ellipsoid, 3-angled, and winged on the angles and can grow up to 0.2 inches (0.5 cm) long.

 Although sometimes confused with Crassula ovata, the two plants are quite different.
-Portulacaria afra has smaller and rounder leaves and more compact growth.
-Both plants are relatively popular as bonsai subjects.
+Portulacaria afra has smaller, rounder leaves and a more compact growth habit.
+Both plants are relatively popular subjects for bonsai.

 How to Grow and Care for Portulacaria afra

-Light: This plant requires at least 6 hours of direct sunlight daily but can tolerate partial shade.
+Light: This plant requires at least 6 hours of direct sunlight per day but tolerates partial shade.
 If grown indoors, place it in a sunny window.

-Soil: It is very important to have well-draining soil for a healthy plant.
-While many growers make their own soil mix, commercial soil for succulents with extra perlite or another grit will also work fine.
+Soil: Well-draining soil is essential for a healthy plant.
+While many growers make their own soil mix, commercial succulent soil with extra perlite or another grit will also work well.

 Hardiness: Portulacaria afra thrives in warm, sunny climates and can tolerate light frost.
-It grows best in USDA Plant Hardiness Zones 9b to 11b, with average minimum winter temperatures ranging from 25 to 50 °F (-3.9 to 10 °C).
+It grows best in USDA Plant Hardiness Zones 9b to 11b, with average minimum winter temperatures ranging from 25°F to 50°F (-3.9°C to 10°C).

-Watering: In spring and fall, water thoroughly and wait until the top of the soil dries out before watering again.
+Watering: In spring and fall, water thoroughly and wait until the topsoil dries before watering again.
 Water less during winter when growth slows down significantly.
-During the summer, when it is usually dormant, water the plant only enough to keep the leaves from shriveling.
+During the summer, when the plant is usually dormant, water it only enough to keep the leaves from shriveling.

-Fertilizing: Portulacaria afra is a slow-growing plant that does not need much feeding.
+Fertilizing: Portulacaria afra is a slow-growing plant that requires minimal feeding.
 However, it will benefit from a small amount of organic fertilizer during the growing season.

-Repotting: It is best to repot this plant every 2 to 3 years or when it becomes top-heavy, even though it does not mind being root-bound.
-Repotting is recommended during summer.
+Repotting: It is best to repot this plant every 2 to 3 years, or when it becomes top-heavy, even though it tolerates root-bound conditions.
+Repotting is recommended during the summer.

-Propagation: Although it can be grown from seeds, Portulacaria afra is usually started by stem cuttings.
+Propagation: Although it can be grown from seeds, Portulacaria afra is usually started from stem cuttings.
 Always take cuttings when the plant is actively growing.

 Toxicity of Portulacaria afra